Aftab700/aftab700.github.io/content/about.md

 </details>
 <br>

-This blog serves as my digital notebook—a place where I document my research, share findings, and solidify my own understanding of complex topics.
+This blog serves as my digital notebook, a place where I document my research, share findings, and solidify my own understanding of complex topics.
 I've made it public in the hope that my notes can help others on their own learning journey.
 Sharing is caring, after all! ^^

 <br>